lowson/old-major/README.md

 ## Installation

 Old Major can be used as a web or desktop app.
-For web use, run `npm install && ng build` in the /web directory and copy the /dist folder to your web root.
+First, run `npm install && ng build` in the Old Major directory.

-For desktop use, do the same, but copy /dist to the /desktop folder in the old-major directory instead.
-This folder contains a config file for Electron, which you'll also need to install with `sudo npm install -g electron-prebuilt`.
-Once Electron is installed, you can run the app with the run.sh script.
+For desktop use, run `npm run desktop`.
+To use as a web app, copy the /dist folder to your web root.

 ## Usage